Mass1milian0/devious-messagger/README.md

 ]
 ```
 do note that the name is case sensitive and has to be the same as the one configured in the mod

+Important: there are 2 names which are handled in a special way

+``"global"`` this chat will relay to the global chat channel on the mod, which is an opt-in option
+every single message from every server will also be sent to this chat, discord messages will also relay to this chat

+``"global-staff"`` this chat will relay a message to all servers, regardless of the user settings, this can be used for important announcements

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.